Privacy notice and consent

 Towards Maturity adheres to specific rules of conduct, which include strict confidentiality rules in survey administration and reporting.

-What happens to your data once you have completed a Towards Maturity Benchmark?
+What happens to your data once you have completed the Towards Maturity Learning Health Check?

 We appreciate that you are sharing confidential data about your organisation in order to benchmark your progress with others.
-Towards Maturity operates a strict confidentiality policy to protect participants in our benchmark research:
+Towards Maturity operates a strict confidentiality policy to protect participants in our Health Check (benchmark) research:

-- We do not share information on your organisation’s benchmark data with any 3rd party (including our trusted partners).
+- We do not share information on your organisation’s Health Check data with any 3rd party (including our trusted partners)

-- Outside of Towards Maturity, the only people who will see your personalised benchmark report will be you and those you chose to share that information with.
+- Outside of Towards Maturity, the only people who will see your personalised Health Check results will be you and those you chose to share that information with.

 We use your information to help build a picture of a wider industry benchmark but our policy is to ensure that your data cannot be traced back to any individual or individual organisation.